COMPSCI331-2021/asg-concert/README.md

 - **Domain modelling of users, concerts and performers**.
 The supplied `db-init.sql` file populates relational tables with data about users, concerts information (including dates), performers, and which concerts feature which performers.
 To use the script without modification as required, you might want to work backwards from the tables and define `Concert`, `Performer` and `User` entity classes, annotated appropriately, such that the JPA provider generates the schema expected by the `db-init.sql` script.
 Your domain model would then need additional classes to fully meet the system's requirements.

 - **Token-based authentication**.
 The web service specification sometimes calls for an authenticated user.
 Authentication should be implemented using *token-based authentication*, which is where the client exchanges credentials (username and password) for a token.
 Once authenticated, the client sends the token with each subsequent request to the web service.
 For any requests requiring authentication, the Web service checks for the presence of the token.
 If the token's missing, the request fails; if the token doesn't identify a user (based upon accessing storage to lookup any user to whom the token is associated), the request fails.
-Where the token is bound to a particular user, the user is then authenticated, and the web service may then determine whether the user is authorized to make the request.
+Where the token is bound to a particular user, the user is then authenticated, and the web service may then determine whether the user is authorised to make the request.

 - **Returning appropriate HTTP status codes**.
 There are several HTTP status codes that are defined by the HTTP specification.
 While there isn't complete agreement on which codes to use in REST-based Web services, the following conventions are widely accepted.